satpalsr/sdk/docs/server.basecharactercontroller.md

 </td><td>

-Override this method to implement pathfinding movement logic for your character controller.
-NOTE: This method is not fully supported yet.
+Override this method to handle entity movements based on your character controller.

 </td></tr>